Ashirbad-Sarangi/naive_bayes/README.md

-# naive_bayes
+# Naive Bayes Classifier

-A simple Naive Bayes Class
+This is a simple attempt to make the Naive Bayes Classifier, to filter the spam and ham emails from a load of data